Do you have a hard time losing weight?

 You make that switch by eating more fat and fiber and fewer carbs.”

-“So, that doesn’t mean that you only eat meat and you don’t eat any vegetables or plants foods?”
+“So, that doesn’t mean that you only eat meat and you don’t eat any vegetables or plant foods?”

 “Not at all.

-Non-starchy vegetables and nuts and seeds are all vital parts to my dietary plan.
+Non-starchy vegetables and nuts and seeds are all vital parts of my dietary plan.

 In fact, the ‘1’ and ‘2’ of the 0,1,2,3 strategy stands for one large salad and two cups cooked vegetables every day.